Rhodanthe anthemoides (Sieber ex Spreng.) Paul G.Wilson

 Rhodanthe anthemoides is widespread in eastern Australia and Tasmania.
 It grows chiefly in montane rocky areas, preferring sandy soils.
 Depending on locality, rose-pink buds will form during winter and stay dormant, opening in early spring to summer.
 Its most active time for growth and bud formation is winter and therefore it can brighten up a garden at this time of year when other plants may be less productive.
 For ideal growth and flowering, plants should be placed on the eastern side of the garden so that morning sun is received.

 Propagation is simple with new stock being easily grown from cuttings.
-Simply cut a 5 to 10cm frond, strip the bottom 3cm of its leaves, dip it in a suitable rooting hormone to encourage root formation and place in water, ensuring that no leaves are submerged.
-Cuttings should then be stood where they receive light and water changed daily.
-Roots will then form usually between 3-12 weeks time.
-Once formed, cuttings may then be carefully placed in soil.
+Simply cut a 5 to 10 cm piece, strip the bottom 3 cm of its leaves, dip it in a suitable rooting hormone to encourage root formation and place in water, ensuring that no leaves are submerged.
+Cuttings should then be stood where they receive light and the water changed daily.
+Roots will then form usually in 3–12 weeks time and cuttings may then be carefully placed in soil.

-Cultivated forms are more leafy and bulky than natural types and are bred for a compact bushy appearance with many flowers; therefore propagation from cuttings is the preferred method for maintaining the cultivated qualities.
-This is because propagation from seed can result in plants which are dramatically different from parent plants.
+Cultivated forms are more leafy and bulky than natural types and are bred for a compact bushy appearance with many flowers.
+Propagation from cuttings is the preferred method for maintaining the cultivated qualities, as propagation from seed can result in plants that are dramatically different from parent plants.
 However if growing from seed is preferred planting is best done between autumn to spring.